Not All Accuracy Is Equal: Prioritizing Independence in Infectious Disease Forecasting: Abstract

 \section{Abstract}

 Ensemble forecasts have become a cornerstone of large-scale disease response, underpinning decision making at agencies such as the US Centers for Disease Control and Prevention (CDC).
-Their growing use reflects the goal of combining multiple models to improve accuracy and stability versus using a single model.
-However, recent experience shows these benefits are not guaranteed.
-During the COVID-19 pandemic, the CDC’s multi-model forecasting ensemble outperformed the best single model by only 1\%, and CDC flu forecasting ensembles have often ranked below multiple individual models.
+Their growing use reflects the goal of combining multiple models to improve accuracy and stability versus relying on any single model.
+However, while ensembles regularly demonstrate stability against individual model failures, improved accuracy is not guaranteed.
+During the COVID-19 pandemic, the CDC's multi-model ensemble outperformed the best single model by only 1\%, and CDC flu ensembles have often ranked below individual models.

-This raises a key question: why are ensembles underperforming?
-We posit that a central reason is that both model developers and ensemble builders typically focus on stand-alone accuracy.
-Models are fit to minimize their own forecasting error, and ensembles are often weighted according to those same scores.
-However, most epidemic forecasts are built from a small set of approaches and trained on the same surveillance data, leading to highly correlated errors.
-This redundancy limits the benefit of ensembling and may explain why large ensembles sometimes deliver only marginal gains.
+Prior work has established that ensemble performance depends critically on diversity: when models make independent errors, combining them yields substantial gains.
+In practice, however, this diversity is often lacking.
+Here, we propose that this is due in part to how models are developed and selected: both modelers and ensemble builders optimize for stand-alone accuracy rather than ensemble contribution, and most epidemic forecasts are built from a small set of approaches trained on the same surveillance data.
+The result is highly correlated errors, limiting the benefit of ensembling.

-To realize the potential of ensembles, both modelers and ensemblers should prioritize models that contribute complementary information rather than replicating existing approaches.
-Ensembles built with this principle in mind move beyond size for its own sake toward true diversity, producing forecasts that are more robust and more valuable for epidemic preparedness and response.
+This suggests that in developing models and ensembles, we should prioritize models that contribute complementary information rather than replicating existing approaches.
+We present a toy example illustrating the theoretical cost of correlated errors, analyze correlations among COVID-19 forecasting models, and propose improvements to model fitting and ensemble construction that foster genuine diversity.
+Ensembles built with this principle in mind produce forecasts that are more robust and more valuable for epidemic preparedness and response.